-SEVERABILITY CLAUSE 3
+SEVERABILITY CLAUSE

 Sec.
 174. If any section or provision of this act is declared unconstitutional or invalid by the courts, it does not affect the validity of this act as a whole or any part other than the part so declared to be unconstitutional or invalid.

-Requested by: Senators Basnight, Plyler 8
+Requested by: Senators Basnight, Plyler

-EFFECTIVE DATE 9
+EFFECTIVE DATE

 Sec.
-175. Except as otherwise provided, this act becomes effective July 1, 10 1992.
-11
+175. Except as otherwise provided, this act becomes effective July 1, 1992; provided however, notwithstanding any other provision of this act, this act shall not become effective until House Bill 945, 1991 Session, is ratified.